easypanel-io/website/docs/02-services/01-app.md

 ## Source

-There are two different source types
+There are three different source types

 - a Github repository
+- a Custom git provider
 - a Docker image

 For the Docker image, Easypanel will just pull the image and run it.
 For the Github repository Easypanel will build a Docker image from your code.

 If your repository has a `Dockerfile`, the Docker image will be built using it.
-Otherwise, it will detect which type of app you have and build it using Cloud Native Builpacks.
+Otherwise, it will detect which type of app you have and build it using Cloud Native Buildpacks.

 ## Environment